Ron Hines DVM PhD

 Kennel cough in dogs, is also called infectious tracheobronchitis.
-It is actually a group of diseases cause by the bacteria, Bordatella bronchiseptica as well as many respiratory tract virus.
-The signs of bordatella, parainfluenza virus and Canine Adeno-2 virus and respiratory coronavirus are identical and often the two or three organisms work in tandem along with mycoplasma to cause the cough.
+It is actually a group of diseases cause by the bacteria, Bordetella bronchiseptica as well as many respiratory tract virus.
+The signs of bordetella, parainfluenza virus and Canine Adeno-2 virus and respiratory coronavirus are identical and often the two or three organisms work in tandem along with mycoplasma to cause the cough.

 I have never seen a case of kennel cough that endangered an otherwise healthy pet’s life.
 But if a dog is seriously ill in other ways, kennel cough can push it over the edge.
 It can also be life-threatening or linger in flat-faced breeds that have trouble breathing.
 It is not clear that antibiotics will always make your pet get well any faster.
 But most vets place many dogs on antibiotics for a week or two.

-If the cough is not too severe many vets dispense a guaifenesin-based cough syrup.
-If guaifenesin is not enough to control the cough there are stronger narcotic cough suppressants such as butorphanol for dogs (Torbutrol®).
-Humidifiers help clear mucous from the throat allowing the dog to breath easier.
+If the cough is not too severe, many vets dispense a guaifenesin-based cough syrup.
+If guaifenesin is not enough to control the cough, there are stronger narcotic cough suppressants such as butorphanol for dogs (Torbutrol®).
+Humidifiers help clear mucous from the throat allowing the dog to breathe easier.